The True Believer: Reception

 U.S. President Dwight Eisenhower read The True Believer in 1952, gave copies to friends, and recommended it to others.
 In 1956, Look ran an article calling Hoffer "Ike's Favorite Author".
-British philosopher Bertrand Russell called the book "as sound intellectually as it is timely politically."
+British Socialist Bertrand Russell called the book "as sound intellectually as it is timely politically."

+Frank Meyer in National Review criticized Hoffer for his “cheap cynicism” and “indiscriminate sniping at all belief, all strongly held principle, all moral doctrine” and likewise called Eisenhower’s endorsement “a very curious circumstance… one of sad significance”.

+Ted Kaczynski mentioned The True Believer in paragraphs 222 and 230 of Industrial Society and Its Future when describing leftists and giving his advice about recruiting anti-technology revolutionaries.

 The True Believer earned renewed attention after the terrorist attacks of September 11, 2001, and this occurred again also after the Tea Party protests and the Occupy Wall Street protests around a decade later.

 Hillary Clinton wrote in her 2017 book What Happened, a work discussing her loss to Donald Trump in the 2016 presidential race, cited The True Believer as a book that she recommended to her staff during the campaign.